henderson-01/henderson-01/README.md

 * Build using Python on my Ubuntu machine.
 * Master the Ubuntu terminal Bash.
 Always-learning!
 * Keep reading my book, *Python Crash Course* by Eric Matthes.

-> “Learning is the only thing the mind never exhausts, never fears, and never regrets.”
+---

+>[!TIP]
+> Beware of 'Free' APIs; Sometimes, the greatest cost of a zero-dollar tool is the security of your own secrets.